 - The employee may receive payment for actual travel and other expenses.
 For an official duty activity, the outside organization may reimburse the government for travel and other expenses related to the activity.
 An employee offered reimbursement must follow the guidelines governing reimbursements from non-Federal sources, e.g., HHS Form 348 (Request and Approval for Acceptance of Payment of Travel Expenses from a Non-Federal Source).
 For certain outside activities, the outside organization may make a direct payment to the employee for travel and related expenses.
 These activities must be approved in advance via Form HHS-520.

 - NIH has an interest in activities that require the employee to use his/her professional qualifications readily identified with his/her employment at NIH, activities involving board, council, commission membership, and activities which required specialized licenses or training.
 An employee may decide to moonlight, for example working in a performing arts company, teaching aerobics, working in a retail outlet or refinishing furniture as a side occupation.
 An employee may engage in these types of activities without requesting prior approval.

 - Awards and Honorary Degrees: Approval is required prior to receiving awards and honorary degrees.
-Complete the appropriate approval form (Manual Chapter 2400-01).
+Complete the appropriate approval form (NIH Policy Manual Chapter 2400-01).

 The page was last updated on Monday, April 29, 2019 - 2:06pm